Women’s Personal-Care Market in China

 Through social media platforms, especially China’s foremost shopping platform Tmall, women in China have access to a variety of information and tutorials on self-care.
 This includes skincare tips, makeup guides, diet plans, and more.
 These resources are easily accessible for women who need guidance or advice when it comes to taking care of themselves.

-What are the Popular cosmetics and skincare products in 2022?
+What are the Popular cosmetics and skincare products ?

 • Himalayan Salt Lamps